AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/README.md

 ## Configuration

-All pipeline parameters are centralized in `params.json`.
+All pipeline parameters are configured in the Create Parameters JSON capsule and centralized in `params.json`.
 Key parameter categories include:

 - **Filtering Parameters**
 - **Mapping Parameters**